-Monitoring via Simple Network Management Protocol (SNMP) is the most basic method of gathering bandwidth and network usage data.
+Monitoring via the Simple Network Management Protocol (SNMP) is the most basic method of gathering bandwidth and network usage data.

-SNMP is the most commonly used method mainly because it is easy to set up and requires minimal bandwidth and CPU cycles.
+SNMP is the most commonly used method because it requires minimal bandwidth and CPU cycles.
 If your network devices support SNMP and/or if you want to monitor large networks with several hundred or thousands of sensors, we recommend that you start with SNMP.

-To use Simple Network Management Protocol (SNMP) for monitoring purposes, it is imperative that UDP packets can travel from the machine running PRTG to the device you want to monitor and back.
+To use SNMP for monitoring purposes, it is necessary that User Datagram Protocol (UDP) packets can be bidirectionally sent from the PRTG core server to the device that you want to monitor.
 This is usually the case in LANs and intranets.
-For connections across the internet, to a Demilitarized Zone (DMZ), or for Wide Area Network (WAN) connections, some changes to the traversed firewalls might be necessary.
+For connections across the internet, to a perimeter network (also known as DMZ, demilitarized zone, and screened subnet), or for WAN connections, some changes to the traversed firewalls might be necessary.

-PRTG supports three versions of the SNMP protocol: Version 1, version 2c, and version 3.
+PRTG supports three versions of the Simple Network Management Protocol (SNMP) protocol: version 1, version 2c, and version 3.

 This is the oldest and most basic version of SNMP.

-- Pro: Supported by most SNMP-compatible devices; simple to set up.
+- Pro: Supported by most SNMP-compatible devices.